Skip to main content

 Tried: Compute phi as (p - 1) * (q - 1) using only two of the factors returned by factorint.

-When n has k distinct prime factors, phi(n) is the product of ALL (p_i - 1) terms.
-Using only two primes leaves the remaining (p_i - 1) factors out, producing a wrong phi.
-The resulting d = inverse(e, wrong_phi) decrypts to garbage instead of the flag.
+When n has k distinct prime factors, phi(n) is the product of all k of the (p_i - 1) terms.
+Use only two and the rest are left out, giving a wrong phi, and d = inverse(e, wrong_phi) decrypts to garbage.

 Tried: Use sympy.totient(n) directly instead of multiplying (p_i - 1) manually.

-sympy.totient calls factorint internally and is correct, but on a multi-prime modulus with several primes in the hundreds of bits it can take many minutes or time out.
-Computing factorint once, caching the result, and multiplying (p - 1) terms yourself is faster and makes the logic explicit.
+sympy.totient is correct but calls factorint internally, and on a multi-prime modulus with several hundred-bit primes it can run for many minutes or time out.
+Call factorint once, keep the result, and multiply the (p - 1) terms yourself: faster, and the logic stays visible.

 Learn more